marinasundstrom/iot-concept/README.md

 * Service pattern - with abstractions
 * Inversion of Control (IoC) and Dependency Injection

+## Setup

+The tested setup consists of:

+* Raspberry Pi 2 with Windows 10 IoT
+* Touchscreen Display (the one from Raspberry Pi Foundation)
+* Breadboard (based on the standard Blinky example)
+	* LED
+	* Resistor

+The components on the breadboard are connected to Pin 4 and Ground (any) on the Raspberry Pi device.

+The iOS app can either run in the simulator or be deployed to an actual device.

+Make sure to change all addresses in the application so that the apps and devices work with your network setup.

+In IotDemo, check NetService, verify that the port is available, and in IotDemo.iOS, check IotClient, and modify the BaseURL.

 ## Points of interest

 Here are some notable things about this app.